BIGJRA/BIGJRA.github.io/rejuv.md

 the top will also give us *Phantom Candy S.*

 Talk to the masked man and you'll be given a clue.
 Enter the classroom and do a group investigation.
-Return and try entering “ants troubled” if you like.
-The actual answer is “student labor.”
+Return and try entering "ants troubled" if you like.
+The actual answer is "student labor."

 Enter a room on the left and say you don't want to battle to battle someone.
 Win to get *Phantom Candy S* and another *Mysterious Black